Centre suspends telecast of Malayalam news channel MediaOne due to ‘security reasons’

 Pramod Raman, the editor of the channel, in a statement said that the Ministry of Information and Broadcasting is yet to disclose more details about the ban.
 “MediaOne is taking urgent legal steps for the restoration of the channel, and hope to get back to the viewers as soon as we can,” he added.
 “For the time being, we are suspending our telecast, confident that justice will prevail.”

 Unidentified officials told The Indian Express that the licence of the channel has not expired.
-However, the process of renewal of license was underway when the transmission ban came into effect.
+However, the process of renewal of licence was underway when the transmission ban came into effect.

 Indian Union Muslim League leader ET Muhammed Basheer criticised the Union government’s decision.